 Trikafta in clinical trials

 Before Trikafta’s FDA approval, researchers had already assessed two components of the therapy in CF patients.
 The two components were approved by the FDA either as a monotherapy or as a dual combination therapy.
-Kalydeco was approved in 2012, while Orkambi — a combination of lumacaftor and ivacaftor — received approved in 2015.
+Kalydeco was approved in 2012, while Orkambi — a combination of lumacaftor and ivacaftor — received approval in 2015.
 Symdeko, a combination of tezacaftor and ivacaftor and called Symkevi in the E.U., was approved in 2018.